Home »News »Divided by the Past

 June 20, 2011

-Those of us who wrote this book - were taken by surprise.
-We were investigating the formation of Czech political culture and political-cultural identities after 1989 – to find out that post-November politics is not divided by different ideologies but that it is actually “divided by the past”.
-The theme of this publication also is the multilayered role played by the reflection of the past (not only the Communist past) in Czech politics.
-Seeking and forming of political traditions, and thus also images of the past, was not arbitrary or accidental.
-Sometimes it was rooted deep in the previous development of the respective political group, at other times in relations originating in an office or a prison, and at yet other times it was the result of the pragmatism of political fight.
+Those of us who wrote this book were taken by surprise.
+We were investigating the formation of Czech political culture and political-cultural identities after 1989 only to find out that post-November politics are not divided by different ideologies but that they are actually “divided by the past.”
+The theme of this publication is also the multilayered role played by the reflection of the past (not only the Communist past) in Czech politics.
+Seeking and forming of political traditions, and thus also images of the past, were not arbitrary or accidental.
+Sometimes they were deeply rooted in the previous development of the respective political group, at other times in relations originating in an office or a prison, and yet other times it was the result of the pragmatism of political fight.
 The past created firm bonds – and all significant participants in contemporary Czech politics built their identity through them.

 Share